yuhr/chrome-cla-styles-rx/README.md

 # chrome-cla-styles-rx
-Google Chrome extension to apply the conscript fonts to tagged text for Arxidian conlangs
+Google Chrome extension to apply the conscript fonts to tagged text for Arxidian conlangs.

-- Officially Supported Websites
+- Mainly supported websites
 	- twitter.com
 	- tumblr.com
 	- and almost of static webpages